 The per capita income in Falls Church in 2018 was $73,288, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $293,152 for a family of four.

 Falls Church is a very ethnically-diverse city.
 The people who call Falls Church home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falls Church residents report their race to be White, followed by Asian.
 Falls Church also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.64% of the city’s residents.
-Important ancestries of people in Falls Church include German, Irish, Scottish, and Italian.
+Important ancestries of people in Falls Church include English, Irish, German, Italian, and Polish.